Jordan Desalination Plant

+The reverse osmosis plant will have a capacity of 851,000 m3 per day.
+Upon completion, it is projected to supply 3 million people, 40% of the country's drinking water demand.
+The €4 billion project is jointly supported by the U.S. International Development Finance Corporation (DFC), the U.S. Agency for International Development (USAID) in Amman, the European Union, and multiple international financial institutions.
+Thus, the project funding adheres to strict environmental and social safeguards.
+To offset energy demands, a 724 GWh/year solar power plant will be built, aligning with sustainability commitments.

 Location

 The desalination plant would be located in the sea-side city of Aqaba, in Aqaba Governorate, on the shores of the Gulf of Aqaba, a part of the Red Sea, in extreme southern Jordan.
-Aqaba, the only coastal city in Jordan, is located approximately 333 km south of Amman, the capital an largest city in the country.
+Aqaba, the only coastal city in Jordan, is located approximately 333 km south of Amman, the capital and largest city in the country.

 Overview

 The Kingdom of Jordan, with a population of 10 million people, is one of the world's most water-stressed countries.
 As of September 2021, the country needed approximately 1300000000 m3 of potable water annually.
 However, at that time only 850000000 - 900000000 m3 was available.
 The shortage was attributed to poor rains, climate change, a ballooning population and a high refugee influx.

 To mitigate its water shortfall, the Jordanian government opened a desalination plant in 2017.
 The plant is referred to as the Aqaba Desalination Plant.
-The facility produces 5000000 m3 of potable water annually, that is distributed to homes, industry and agriculture in the Aqaba area.
-At that time a bigger project, the Red Sea to Dead Sea Water Canal (RSDSWC), a collaborative effort between Israel, Jordan and the Palestinian Authority was in the plans.
+The facility produces 5000000 m3 of potable water annually distributed to homes, industry, and agriculture in the Aqaba area.
+At that time a bigger project, the Red Sea–Dead Sea Water Conveyance (RSDSC), a collaborative effort between Israel, Jordan and the Palestinian Authority was in the plans.

-In June 2021, after years of delay and lack of commitment from the other stakeholders, the Jordanian government abandoned the RSDSWC project and focused on this desalination plant project.
-Essentially, sea water will be extracted from the Red Sea and conveyed via intake pipelines to a desalination plant in Aqaba.
+In June 2021, after years of delay and lack of commitment from the other stakeholders, the Jordanian government abandoned the RSDSC project and focused on this desalination plant project.
+Seawater will be extracted from the Red Sea and conveyed via intake pipelines to a desalination plant in Aqaba.
 The purified water will be pumped via pipeline to Amman and points north.
-The effluent brine will also be piped north via discharge pipeline and deposited into the Dead Sea, whose levels have been falling in recent years.
+The effluent brine will also be piped north via a discharge pipeline and deposited into the Dead Sea, whose levels have been falling in recent years.

 Other considerations

 The brine pumped into the Dead Sea is expected to support a hydroelectric power station, with the installation of electric generators in its path.

-Until this desalination plant reaches commercial commissioning, Jordan continues to purchase 100000000 m3 of potable water annually, from Israel, under previous peace accords between the two countries.
+Until this desalination plant reaches commercial commissioning, Jordan continues to purchase 100000000 m3 of potable water annually from Israel, under previous peace accords between the two countries.